A dive into the making-of, and the redesign of the most versatile kayak drive system today.

 I did some cool tests with the new Bite FD with the Flex Drive-E on it.
 I was running over floating logs, going full speed, and the logs were sticking out of the water.
 My boat ran up and over, the dagger board kicked up and my boat kept moving right along.
 I just had to lift the lever down to get the prop back in the water.
 Check out this video clip….
 You can’t do this with any other system.
 Hobie fins can kick up if the rock or log are deep enough under water, but if they are at or near the surface, you still damage your drive or get stopped dead in your tracks.

 The battery longevity is up to you.
-The smaller battery, the 10ah can fish all day in smaller areas with no long runs.
-It goes 1.5 hours at full speed.
-The larger battery, the 20ah goes twice as far.
+The smaller lithium battery, the 9.6Ah from K2 Energy, can fish all day in smaller areas with no long runs.
+It goes about two hours at full speed.
+The larger lithium battery, the 22Ah from K2 Energy, goes twice as far.
 A lead acid deep cycle RV/Marine battery will last for a very long time.
 Long runs, more than one day.

 The cost of adding the Flex Drive-E to your Jackson Kayak FD model is $800 plus battery and cable.
-The battery cost can be $160 for a large, new, Marine Lead Acid or $300 and up for a high end Dakota lithium battery.
+The battery cost can be $160 for a large, new, Marine Lead Acid or $499 and up for the K2 Energy battery options.

 There are not cables to run for steering, no hole drilling, no tools, no fuss, no muss.
 Plug and play and off you go.